coopergraddon/djdjmeetingmap/README.md

 ## Features

 - **Dynamic CSV Integration**: Automatically loads and updates from `sampledata.csv`
+- **CSV Upload Backup**: Upload your own CSV file if the default data fails to load
 - **Real-time Updates**: Auto-refreshes data every 5 minutes
 - **Dashboard Overview**: Comprehensive statistics and phase distribution charts
 - **Property Management**: View all properties with filtering and search capabilities